Evertand History, Family Crest & Coats of Arms

 The surname Evertand was first found in Lancashire, but other locals are quite possible as the name is derived from the Old English "eofor" + "tun" which meant "farmstead where the wild boars are seen."
 Understandably this Old English expression could apply to many locals.
 Nevertheless, the name has two quite distinct entries in the Domesday Book of 1086: Eureton in Bedfordshire; Evreton in Nottinghamshire; and Everdone in Northamptonshire.

-Important Dates for the Evertand family
+Early History of the Evertand family

 This web page shows only a small excerpt of our Evertand research.
 Another 53 words (4 lines of text) covering the years 1320, 1413, 1374, 1396, 1401, 1411, 1473, 1374, 1386, 1395, 1374, 1406 and 1386 are included under the topic Early Evertand History in all our PDF Extended History products and printed products wherever possible.